dalesgit/wiki-vim/pages/Epiphany 7 final.md

 I looked it up, – I googled it, so it must be true – right?
 I looked it up and it said the middle class spends about 33% of our income on housing, about 17% on transportation, 13% on food and 13% on insurance and pensions.
 The left over is _crazy money_ I guess.

 I thought about that a little bit, and I thought those percentages don’t apply to the poor people that I have known.
 I have known some really poor people – on Lower Wacker Drive in Chicago and especially the poor people who lived in _Stadium Park_ just down from my church in Honolulu.
 They don’t have much in the way of money. e.g. Susan would regularly ask me to buy her a double cheeseburger at the McDonalds right across the street.
 Houseless people don't have lots of money, but they have a lot of time -– well, actually they have the same amount of time you and I have.
-But they spend energy getting food and drink to survive the day.
+But they spend time and a lot of energy getting food and drink to survive the day.
 They typically wouldn’t have to pay money for shelter, because they don't have shelter.
-They have to be ingenious in finding something to keep the rain and snow, the heat and cold, the violent criminals, all while not getting arrested or beat up.
+They have to be ingenious in finding something to keep out the rain and snow, the heat and cold, the violent criminals, all while not getting arrested or beat up.

 On the other hand, as you may well be aware, wealth in this country has shifted over the last several generations.

 From the Pew Research Center, I read that:

 > The growth and income in recent decades has tilted to upper income households.
-At the same time, the US middle class, which once comprise, the clear majority of Americans, is shrinking.
+At the same time the US middle class, which once comprised, the clear majority of Americans, is shrinking.
 Thus, a greater share of the nations aggregate income is now going to upper income households and the share going to middle and lower income households has fallen.

 ## Love